cSploit/cSploit.github.io/_posts/2016-01-14-working-on-ssl.md

 <ul class="collection">
   <li class="collection-item">DNS aliasing to bypass HSTS</li>
-  <li class="collection-item">inject cSploit CA certificate</li>
+  <li class="collection-item">Inject cSploit CA certificate</li>
 </ul>

-I think that the cleaner approach is the root CA certificate injection, as it will allow us to sniff even those connection that are started over SSL.
+I think that the cleaner approach is the root CA certificate injection, As it will allow us to sniff even those connection that are started over SSL.

-Obviously this method will pop up a dialog on the victim phone ( I'm testing on Android and iOS ), asking him to add our root CA certificate.
+Obviously this method will pop up a dialog on the victim phone (I'm testing on Android and iOS), Asking him to add our root CA certificate.

 I bet that many users are too dummy and will just press "go on".